IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 -Check whether unsuitable, abrasive scourer or cleaning products being used.

-1. The heating element of ceramic hob turns on and off alternately when working:
+1. The heating element of the ceramic hob turns on and off alternately when working:

--This is normal and natural feature for ceramic hob.
-Programmer of ceramic hob, together with the thermostat or thermocouple in heating element, could control the hob work at set power level and avoid overheat by heating element work on/off alternately.
+This is a normal and natural feature for a ceramic hob.
+The programmer of the ceramic hob, together with the thermostat or thermocouple in the heating element, controls the hob's operation at the set power level and prevents overheating by turning the heating element on and off alternately.

--If working at highest power level, heating element will continue turn on for a certain time then on/off alternately.
+If working at the highest power level, the heating element will remain on for a certain time, then turn on and off alternately.

--If working at other lower power level, heating element will on/off alternately at certain frequency since beginning based on power setting of the cooking zone.
+If working at a lower power level, the heating element will turn on and off alternately at a certain frequency from the beginning, based on the power setting of the cooking zone.

 Hints and Tips